 Classics has a dedicated teaching room and an equally dedicated, select group of students.
-Latin started out as a lunchtime activity seven years ago but now we have students from Year 9 to Year 13.
-Five Dubai College students have taken up places to read Classics at Oxford or Cambridge in recent years.
-At both A-Level and GCSE we have a 100% A*-A (or 9-7) record for the four years that our students have taken these exams.
+Latin started out as a lunchtime activity eight years ago but now we have students from Year 9 to Year 13.
+Six Dubai College students have taken up places to read Classics at Oxford or Cambridge in recent years and another at St Andrews.
+At both A-Level and GCSE we have a 100% A*-A (or 9-7) record for the six years that our students have taken these exams.

 The Classics Department tries to ignite a spark of curiosity in students who are new to Classics, and to kindle the flames of wonder and enthusiasm in our more experienced students.
 We read some of the greatest literature ever written and we try to make sense of the modern world through a window to the past.

 What makes a good teacher at Dubai College?

-In many ways the same that makes a good Dubai College student – take pride in what you do; respect yourself and others; be passionate; carpe diem.
+In many ways the same that makes a good Dubai College student – take pride in what you do; be a part of the wider DC community, respect yourself and others; be passionate; carpe diem.

 What are you trying to encourage and instil in your students?